klaudiagrz/klaudiagrz/README.md

 Hello, I'm Klaudia and I'm the one who docs!
 Both at work and in my private life. <br>

-Professionally, I'm a documentation enthusiast experienced in writing both open-source and commercial docs, currently working as a Technical Writer at SAP and writing docs for the [Kyma project](https://kyma-project.io/).
+Professionally, I'm a documentation enthusiast experienced in writing both open-source and commercial docs, currently working as a Technical Writer at Travelping.
-Apart from being a Tech Writer, I'm also a Scrum Padawan.

 In my free time, I try my best in writing fiction.